raybgomez/support_engineer_homework/README.md

 - **Step 4**.
 Download the latest version of Node.js at nodejs.org.
 - **Step 5**.
 Open the terminal in your VSCode and type in "node query.js".
 - **Step 6**.
 You will see the answers to all four SQL questions.
+- **Note**.
+You will not be able to see "mydatabase.db" file with the default text editor in VSCode.
+You must install the SQLite extension.
+Then type in VSCode's search box ">SQLite: Open Database" and select mydatabase.db.
+SQLite Explorer will show up at the bottom left corner.

 ## Contributing